Fabiana Murer: Career

-On July 3, 2016, she vaulted 4.87 m at the Troféu Brasil de Atletismo in São Bernardo do Campo, Brazilian athletics trials to Rio 2016, improving her own Brazilian and South American records again.
-That same month, after attending the Herculis Diamond League meet, Murer felt pain in the neck.
-Despite treating it, by the time of the London Grand Prix Murer was feeling a lack of strength in her arms.
+On 3 July 2016, she vaulted 4.87 m at the Troféu Brasil de Atletismo in São Bernardo do Campo, the Brazilian athletics trials to Rio 2016, improving her own Brazilian and South American records again.
+That same month, after attending the Herculis Diamond League meet, Murer reported pain in her neck.
+Despite treating it, by the time of the London Grand Prix, Murer was feeling a lack of strength in her arms.
 Tests revealed a cervical spinal disc herniation, leading Murer to go through extensive physical therapy to ensure she would perform normally during the 2016 Summer Olympics at home.
-Still, by the time of the Games Murer fell right in the first attempts at clearing 4.55 m.
-She later blamed the failure on not being fully recovered from the hernia.
+Still, by the time of the Games, Murer failed in her first attempts at clearing 4.55 m.
+She later attributed the failure on not being fully recovered from the hernia.